 How to book

-For booking information, please visit the GP Educational and Clinical Supervision page of the Learning and Development section of this website.
+For booking information, please visit the Clinical and Educational Supervisors in Primary Care page of the Learning and Development section of this website.
 Information about further optional courses for GPs can also be found on this page.